 Reinforce Your Expectations

 Reinforcing expectations is another powerful psychological aspect of the placebo effect.
-You can use mindfulness to guard against negative thoughts and beliefs regarding your health, which indirectly helps reinforce your expectation for being well.
-It’s impossible to completely guard against negative thoughts because many negative thoughts are triggered from your subconscious mind.
-These thoughts can bubble up even before you are fully aware of them.
+You can use mindfulness to guard against negative thoughts and beliefs regarding your health, which indirectly helps reinforce your expectations of being well.

-You can mindfully recognize when a negative thought does bubble up, acknowledge it as a thought, which isn’t necessarily a truth, and then let it pass before the thought triggers any significant negative impact on your physiology.
-This is a skill that requires honing through repetition, but as you continue to meditate and practice mindfulness, you’ll get better and better at it.
-The reason you’ll get better is because your brain and nervous system are able to adapt through a process called neuroplasticity.
+This skill requires honing through repetition, but as you meditate and practice mindfulness, you’ll get better and better at it.
+The reason you’ll get better is because your brain and nervous system can adapt through a process called neuroplasticity.

-Reinforce your expectations of being whole and well in your meditations by staying as positive as you can about your belief of being well.
-I’m not asking you to be in denial about what’s going on with your health.
 This concept is about living a balanced life so that you regularly reinforce expectations for being well amidst negative thoughts about your health that commonly arise.

 Use Optimism as a Tipping Point